 New Bulgarian University was established on 18 September 1991 with a resolution by the Bulgarian Parliament.
 The National Evaluation and Accreditation Agency, which reviews Bulgaria’s higher education teaching, granted NBU maximum accreditation in three consecutive accreditations in 2001, 2006, 2012, and 2019.
 Since 2004, NBU is an accredited partner of the Open University UK.

-New Bulgarian University pioneered the introduction in Bulgaria of a credit system, Professional Bachelor’s, Bachelor’s and Master’s programs, distance and continuing education.
-The list of NBU Honorary Doctors and Honorary Professors include individuals of international renown such as Richard Rorty, Vera Mutafchieva, Julia Kristeva, Jean-Pierre Vernant, Milcho Leviev, Robert Young, Raina Kabaivanska, Lord Ralf Darendorf, Terry Eagleton, Geert Hofstede, Daniel Libeskind, Ennio Morricone etc.
+New Bulgarian University pioneered the introduction in Bulgaria of a credit system, Professional Bachelor’s, Bachelor’s and Master’s programs, and distance and continuing education.
+The list of NBU Honorary Doctors and Honorary Professors includes individuals of international renown such as Richard Rorty, Vera Mutafchieva, Julia Kristeva, Jean-Pierre Vernant, Milcho Leviev, Robert Young, Raina Kabaivanska, Lord Ralf Darendorf, Terry Eagleton, Geert Hofstede, Daniel Libeskind, Ennio Morricone, etc.

 The University also works on European Union programs: LIFELONG LEARNING (Erasmus +), TEMPUS, ERASMUS-MUNDUS, and others.

 New Bulgarian University organizes annual summer international schools on semiotics, cognitive science, mass communications, archeology, and theatrical art; master classes in opera singing, piano and harp, jazz improvisations, and pop and jazz singing.
 The NBU is the initiator of numerous seminars and conferences where students meet important scientists and artists from other countries.